alex-mous/PrinterPi/README.md

 Interfacing Options -> Serial</td><td>Disable console, enable serial Boot Options -> Desktop/CLI -> Console Autologin</td><td>Enable this so that the script will run automatically

+Now, you can either use the precompiled code from the Releases page.
+(You may need to install the Java Runtime Environment with `sudo apt-get install default-jre`), or compile the code yourself using the method below:

-Now we need to install Java on the Raspberry Pi.
+To compile the code, we need to install Java on the Raspberry Pi.
 Run the following commands to do this:
 ```
 sudo apt-get update
 sudo apt-get install openjdk-8-jdk -y
 ```
-Finally, download a copy of the code in the "RPi Source" directory in this repository and place the files in the home directory of the Raspberry Pi.
+Finally, download a copy of the code in the "PrinterPiServer" directory in this repository and place the files in the home directory of the Raspberry Pi.

 You will need to compile the code before it can run; this can be done with the following command:
 ```
 javac *.java
 ```

-Additionally, we need to make the power button management script executable with the following command:
+(*continue here if using precompiled code*) Additionally, we need to make the power button management script executable with the following command:
 ```
 sudo chmod +x power_button.sh